Hampshire Hikes & Historical Sites

 Departure dates for your selected tour

-Includes return flights from Glasgow and transfers between Kirkwall airport and our hotel.
+Includes return flights from Edinburgh and transfers between Kirkwall airport and our hotel.
 Kirkwall airport is 16 miles from Stromness.

-Flights: Glasgow – Kirkwall (about 1hr 15mins) with Loganair.
+Flights: Edinburgh – Kirkwall (about 1hr 15mins) with Loganair.

 UK add on flights are available from £130 return with British Airways.